adrianmo/aks-flux/README.md

     version: 3.7.1
 ```

-We can now delete the plain secret and commit the encrypted secret to the directory configured in our Kustomization.
+We can now delete the plain secret and push the encrypted secret to the repo.

 ```
 rm secret.yaml
+git add manifests/secret.enc.yaml
+git commit -m "Add encrypted secret" git push
 ```

 Flux will read the encrypted secret, decrypt it using the identity and the key, and apply it.